 Please make sure your child brings in a water bottle each day with fresh water; ensure all jumpers are labelled and bring a coat for any wet weather.
-We will be using the school grounds as much as possible so please ensure your child has the correct clothing for the weather.
 Our PE days are Tuesday and Friday; please ensure that your child comes to school in their PE kit.

 Please read with your child regularly.
 You may like to add a positive or helpful comment in their reading diary, but please acknowledge the fact that the book has been read by signing and dating in the comments space.
 A member of staff will be checking reading records during the week and children are expected to have read at least 3 times a week with an adult.
 Adults at school will not write in the books as we have our own records.

 If you’re looking for ways to support your child the following website will be helpful: